 When you’re searching the market for a cloud solution, make sure you ask vendors for the whole story.
 As we all probably already know, not all cloud servers are created equal.
 It is highly recommended that you look beyond marketing claims and search the fine print and ask the right questions.
 Here are ten critical points you should bring up when talking to potential providers, especially because they probably won’t bring it up first.

 Initial integration.
-If your company is looking to implement a cloud solution, you need to be aware, step-by-step, how this is actually going to happen, especially when it comes to software and products.
+If your company is looking to implement a cloud hosting solution, you need to be aware, step-by-step, how this is actually going to happen, especially when it comes to software and products.
 For instance, what will happen if you already have a particular business management software application that you’d like to put on the cloud, but another branch of your organization tries to use another one?
 Make sure the process of integration and implementation is one of your first questions.

 Hidden costs.
 A Cloud Server is infamous for being extremely cost-effective, but it is important to note that some companies will take advantage of this by incorporating hidden costs into their subscription plans.
 Make sure you completely understand their pricing model and what you can expect to see on your monthly bill, explained by the vendor down to the cent.
 Additionally, you should ask if upgrades to new versions of their software are included.